 Put down your magnifying glass and call for help.
 The Asthma and Allergy Foundation of America’s free info line, 1-800-727-8462, is open weekdays from 10 a.m. to 3 p.m.
 ET.
 This line isn’t for emergencies.
 Call 911 if you’re having a serious reaction.

 Once you’ve gathered the facts, it’s time to see your doctor or a specialist.
 A board-certified allergist can help you figure out if your ideas are correct and how serious your allergy is.
 They might:

 - Use blood or skin tests to verify your allergy

 - Prescribe over-the-counter or prescription meds or allergy shots to relieve your symptoms

-- Tell you how to change your environment so you’ll feel better
+- Tell you how to change your environment or personal habits so you’ll feel better